IOTechSystems/xrt-examples/DeviceServices/opc-ua/event-registration/README.md

 > **Note** Xrt must be run from this context as the configuration files use relative pathnames

-### Event Registration to monitor an Alarm
+## Event Registration to monitor an Alarm

 Alarm is a type of an event in OPC UA with a state condition.

-## Configure a resource for event monitoring
+### Configure a resource for event monitoring

-The below command will enable to monitor an event on a resource.
+The below command enables monitoring an event on a resource.
 Please note, the configured resource should be in the profile with the `nodeAttribute` set as event.

 ```bash
 ../commands/event_register.sh
 ```

-## Trigger the alarm
+### Trigger the alarm

 ```bash
 ../commands/put_request_alarm.sh